nmerange/nmerange.github.io/_posts/2025-04-12-conservation-and-change.md

+---
+tags: Philosophy, Politics, society
+Category: Philosophy
+---

 ## When do we need to conserve knowledge/things, and when do  things need to change? ##

-A record of the meeting of the Socrates Cafe, held 12 April 2025
+A record of the meeting of the Socrates Cafe, held 12 April 2025 to discuss the above question.

 People in attendance:
 - Me